rosschapman/internetross/blog.md

 If we believe Jessica Kerr and the Jessica Kerrian systems theorists of our ilk, and on this point I do -- software is a symmathesy:  *a learning system of learning parts*.
 Brooks must have believed something similar I just don't remember his words or if he had a systems-thinking bent.

-What these symmathesists teach us is that software is so highly sophisticated, so highly *complicated*!, that command and control thinking can't intervene to establish order:
+Brooks' insights feel situated as early symmathecist thinking.
+Software is so highly sophisticated, so highly *complicated*!, that command and control thinking can't intervene to establish order:

 > As time passes, the system becomes less and less well-ordered.
 Sooner or later the fixing cease to gain any ground.
 Each forward step is matched by a backward one.
 > <footer><small><cite>Ibid.</cite></small></footer>